Building a rig with a standard PC case is the norm. It’s a regular practice done by everyone.

 And that is mainly because of the aluminum and steel buildup.

 The main aim of this PC case model is simple.
 It wants to give you the chance to include everything you need.
 It has ample space so that you can’t complain about missing out on components.
 Also, this PC case model would help to ensure proper ventilation.
-Also, check out the best CPU cooler for i9-10900k.

 There is enough space for radiator mounting and also for the tubing for the custom loop cooling solutions.
 The flexibility you’ll get in tubing or installing pumps and reservoirs is unprecedented.